 This procedure is indicated when the arthritis is limited to the medial (inside) compartment of the knee, with no or only mild arthritis behind the knee cap.
 There must be no arthritis in the lateral (outside) compartment of the knee and the ACL must be intact.
 These will be confirmed early in the surgery, and if any part is not ideal, a total knee replacement will be performed instead.

-When performed well, this can be a definitive procedure with an expected life-span of 10-15 years.
+When performed well, this can be a definitive procedure with an expected lifespan of 15 + years.
 There is an increased rate of revision of these components when compared to a total knee replacement, though the reasons for this are many.
-The most common reason for “failure” of the procedure is that the remaining half of the joint wears out, and this is treated by conversion to a TKR.
+A common reason for “failure” of the procedure is that the remaining half of the joint wears out, and this is treated by conversion to a TKR.
 Early failures can result from fracture, dislocation, poor initial position, and ligament rupture.
 Dr Host will discuss with you the indications, pros and cons prior to proceeding with any intervention.

 What are the benefits?

 A quicker procedure, with a quicker recovery, and more normal function and sensation of the joint when compared to a total knee replacement.

 What are the risks?

 There are generic risks associated with all orthopaedic procedures:

 - Infection – superficial infection will occur in 1% of patients, with rates of deep infection much lower.
 Infection risk is significantly increased in those who smoke, have poorly controlled diabetes, poor diet, or are on medications that suppress the immune system.